lmkirvan/blog/about/index.md

   order: 3
 ---

 This exists to motivate me to write more.
 It's not really working.
+Also mushroom pictures!

 [Email me](mailto:lewis.kirvan@gmail.com)